averyngo34/nutrition-label-reg-app/README.md

 curl -X POST -F file=@test_image/nl1.jpg https://sicc-ajm-project4.azurewebsites.net/api
 ```

 ## Known Issues

+* !!!
+If you add new dependencies, make sure to update the requirements.txt, because this is required to deploy it to Azure.
 * Do not allow `pkg_resources==0.0.0` in requirements.txt.
 * cURL POST to Azure must be `https://` and not `http://`.